I/Q is a common way to represent message signals in modern communication systems.

 The analytical relationship between the polar form (R(t) and φ(t)) of the baseband signal and Cartesian form (I(t) and Q(t)) of the baseband signal is shown in the following figure.

-The diagram is a "snapshot in time" of the complex (analytical) baseband envelope g(t).
+The diagram is a snapshot in time of the complex (analytical) baseband envelope g(t).
 Because the diagram is for an arbitrary instant in time, the independent time variable t is dropped.
 The amplitude of Q is projected onto the imaginary (j) axis and the amplitude of I is projected onto the real axis.

-Note For a more thorough analysis of the complex mathematical relationship between the polar and rectangular forms, refer to Digital and Analog Communication Systems by Leon W. Couch.
+Note For a more thorough analysis of the complex mathematical relationship between the polar forms and rectangular forms, refer to Digital and Analog Communication Systems by Leon W. Couch.

 I/Q modulation produces a single-sideband suppressed carrier waveform to modulate baseband signals.
 A lower sideband suppressed carrier can be configured with the following equations: